blinq-dev/laravel-synth/README.md

 This will open the Synth CLI, where you can interact with the GPT model and perform various tasks.

-### Features
+### Features 🌟
-- Automatically switch from small to large model when needed (gpt-3.5-turbo vs gpt-3.5-turbo-16k)
+- Automatically switch from small to large model when needed (gpt-3.5-turbo vs gpt-3.5-turbo-16k) 🔄🚀
-- Uses the functions API of OpenAI
+- Uses the functions API of OpenAI 👨‍💻🎯
-- Cancel generation with Ctrl+C
+- Cancel generation with Ctrl+C 🚫⌨️

-### Modules

-Synth provides several modules that you can use to perform specific actions:

-- Attachments: Attach files to the conversation with GPT.
+- Attachments: Attach files to the conversation with GPT. 🗂️💬
-- Architect: Brainstorm and generate a new application architecture.
+- Architect: Brainstorm and generate a new application architecture. 💡🏛️
-- Chat: Chat with GPT to get responses and perform actions.
+- Chat: Chat with GPT to get responses and perform actions. 💬🤖
-- Make: Forces GPT to generate files for the question asked.
+- Make: Forces GPT to generate files for the question asked. 📂💪
-- Migrations: Generate migrations for your application.
+- Migrations: Generate migrations for your application. 📦🚚
-- Models: Generate models for your application.
+- Models: Generate models for your application. 📈👩‍🔬
-- Files: Write files to the filesystem.
+- Files: Write files to the filesystem. 🖊️📁

 You can select a module from the main menu and follow the prompts to perform the desired actions.